 Cushioncraft Ltd.

-The first craft in the series was built by Britten Norman in 1960 as "The Cushioncraft", subsequent a separate company was formed (Cushioncraft Ltd) as a division of Britten-Norman Ltd (manufacturer of aircraft) and the first craft was renamed CC1.
-Originally based at Bembridge Airport on the Isle of Wight, Cushioncraft later moved to the Duver Works at St. Helens, these works gave ready access to the sheltered water of Bembridge Harbour.
+The first craft in the series was built by Britten Norman (manufacturer of aircraft) in 1960 as "the Cushioncraft", subsequent it was renamed CC1.
+Originally based at Bembridge Airport on the Isle of Wight, production later moved to the Duver Works at St. Helens, these works gave ready access to the sheltered water of Bembridge Harbour.

 The Britten-Norman 'factory' (hanger) on Bembridge Airport circa 1961.